cmoralesmx/cmoralesmx.github.io/_pages/resume.md

 May 2013 - Aug 2015, I was employed as **technical lead** at an enterprise services startup in Queretaro, Mexico.
-My main responsabilities were process and requirement analysis, software implementation, and project administration of Java based solutions for electronic invoicing, stateful web services, data migrations, and email services.
+My main responsibilities were process and requirement analysis, software implementation, and project administration of Java based solutions for electronic invoicing, stateful web services, data migrations, and email services.
-I also lead a team of 7 junior developers on the final part of the development stage and later on the implementation of a custom ERP for a medium sized enterprise.
+I also lead a team of 7 junior developers on the final part of the development stage and later on the implementation of a custom ERP software for a medium sized enterprise.
 For a brief period of time, I was also in charge of the internal infrastructure of the startup doing SAP Basis activities.

 Sep 2010 - Feb 2013, I completed a ***bachelor degree*** (informatics) at the Polytechnic University of Morelos (UPEMOR) in Jiutepec, Mexico.
-For my thesis, I implemented and bechmarked an Asynchronous Bidirectional Associative Memory (ABAM).
+For my thesis, I implemented and benchmarked an Asynchronous Bidirectional Associative Memory (ABAM).
 To cover my expenses I joined the IT department providing technical support at the university's computer labs.
 The activities carried involved software installations, computer maintenance.